jaimiosyncrasy/heatmap/README.md

   * contains functions that set up the linearized power flow model and use the model to solve for line losses

 ***my_feeder_funcs.py***
-  * contains functions that initialize the feeder object and reset the feeders graphviz graph
+  * contains functions that initialize the feeder object and reset the feeder's graphviz graph

 ***my_heatmapSetup_funcs.py***
   * contains the functions called to produce the majority of the heatmaps

 ***my_impedance_funcs.py***
-  * contains function which allow you find the impedance between any two nodes on a network
+  * contains functions which allow you to find the impedance between any two nodes on a network

 ***setup_nx.py***
   * contains the code that defines the feeder object used throughout the other .py files